Transform

 Tip

-Smaller point clouds can make the detection faster and total picking cycle times shorter.
+Smaller point clouds are faster to capture, and can make the detection faster and total picking cycle times shorter.

 Bin coordinate system